CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 Enables and disables BGP graceful fabric maintenance.

 {{%notice note%}}
-Graceful fabric maintenance is a Beta feature for Cumulus Linux 5.18.
+In Cumulus Linux 5.18.0, graceful fabric maintenance is a Beta feature.
 {{%/notice%}}

 Cumulus Linux enables you to remove traffic from a leaf switch gracefully by steering traffic onto other healthy planes before maintenance.
 This feature works with BGP-LLDP unreachability signaling and uses UPA (Unreachable Prefix Announcement) to mark advertised aggregate routes as unreachable during maintenance.